 Celebrating Black Voices in Pathology and Laboratory Medicine

 Diversity and inclusion has long been an issue in healthcare and has been a topic of intense and important discussion within pathology and laboratory medicine.
 These conversations are critical to creating a more diverse and inclusive workforce that better represents the varied patient populations we serve.
-For Black History Month, Black leaders from within the profession have shared their thoughts and experiences in healthcare, and what we can do to further discussions and improve equitable care.
+For Black History Month in 2021, Black leaders from within the profession shared their thoughts and experiences in healthcare, and what we can do to further discussions and improve equitable care.

 Read the Q&As below!